What should we look for?

 - Many do not work with start-ups.
 See “Do we need a grantwriter?“

 Variables that affect cost:

 - The organization’s level of preparedness.
 Can your staff provide information quickly and accurately?
 Will the grantwriter need to create background documents for you?
 Grantwriting often exposes gaps in organizational readiness or program design that have to be solved to successfully compete for grants.
 Top level grantwriters can help you with this, but it will add time and expense.

 - The organization’s experience with grantseeking: Is there an archive of information and successful proposals to pull data from?
 Is your budget staff available to work with a grantwriter?
 Have you tied your outcomes to your program activities and budget?
 The more you have ready, the faster the grantwriter can complete a proposal.

 - The grantwriter’s experience with your sector (housing, social services, capital campaigns, etc.): Time will vary depending on how familiar the grantwriter is with your area of service, geography, and clientele.

-- Degree of proposal complexity: There is a great difference between, say, a proposal for a small family foundation and a federal RFP (request for proposal).
-Some foundation grants are 4-5 pages, which might take 15-25 hours to prepare, while a federal or capital proposal may take 100 hours or more.
+- The degree of proposal complexity: There is a great difference between, say, a proposal for a small family foundation and a federal request for proposal (RFP).
+Some foundation grants are four to five pages, which might take 15 to 25 hours to prepare, while a federal or capital proposal may take 100 hours or more.
 If the grantwriter has worked with you before, proposals will take less time.